-Jack is the office manager for NILC’s DC office.
-Previously she interned at 826 Valencia, U.S. Senator Barbara Boxer’s office, and The Advocacy Fund.
+Jack assists NILC’s Senior Leadership Team.
+Previously she served as the office manager for NILC’s DC office.
+Prior to that she interned at 826 Valencia, U.S. Senator Barbara Boxer’s office, and The Advocacy Fund.
 She is a first-generation college graduate—a graduate of Yale University.

 Jeffrey Samson| Director of Finance | Los Angeles